rcanaan/vc-justice/README.md

 ![vc diagram](https://github.com/rcanaan/vc-justice/assets/58044154/9fed4b22-d4e7-42d6-8be0-a6380d5c996f)

-The diagram above represents the main structure and hierarchy of the components in the project. based on the project guidelines.
+The diagram above represents the main structure and hierarchy of the components in the project, based on the project guidelines.